Populations (AQA A Level Biology): Revision Note

 Reviewed by: Lára Marie McIvor

-Species Exist in Populations
+Species exist in populations

-• A species can be defined as a group of similar organisms that can reproduce to give fertile offspring
+A group of similar organisms that can reproduce to give fertile offspring

 • Organisms of the same species have the same number of chromosomes in their cells